Bam Adebayo NBA Playoffs Player Props: Heat vs. Celtics

-Bam Adebayo and his Miami Heat teammates take on the Boston Celtics in the 2023 NBA Playoffs, at 8:30 PM ET on Wednesday.
+Bam Adebayo and his Miami Heat teammates take the court versus the Boston Celtics in the 2023 NBA Playoffs, at 8:30 PM ET on Friday.

-Below, we break down Adebayo's stats and trends to help you pick out the top prop bets.
+Below we will break down Adebayo's stats and trends, helping you make good predictions on prop bets.

 Bam Adebayo Prop Bets vs. the Celtics